-- How decisions are to be relayed to parents, pupils, school officials and staff, drivers, contractors, maintenance and service personnel, the news media and others.
+- How decisions are to be relayed to parents, students, school officials and staff (including teachers and cafeteria managers), drivers, contractors, maintenance and service personnel, the news media and others.

-- How to react to such natural phenomena as floods, earthquakes, etc.
+- How to react to such natural phenomena as floods, tornadoes, earthquakes, etc.

 - Other types of emergency situations.
 The emergency plan should cover such conditions and events as: